tawhidib/one-threat-order-api/README.md

     1. page: number
     2. per_page: number
-    3. query_string: string (passing this you can find product by name)
+    3. query_text: string (passing this you can find product by name)

     output of this api: